Table of Contents

 Complications of Cystic Fibrosis

-- Chronic lung infections due to mucus buildup.
+- Chronic lung infections are due to mucus buildup.

 - Increased risk of diabetes and bone disorders like osteoporosis.